-The sound field at low frequencies in small rooms, has been shown not to be statistical.
 The frequency response and the reverberation time measurements, two parameters which characterise the sound field properties, are thus inaccurate or unrepresentative.
 Classical theory is not applicable to the low frequencies since the sound field is strongly dependent on the modal density and thus on the room shape and dimension, and on the source and microphone positions.